projectglow/glow/docs/source/tutorial.rst

 This quickstart tutorial shows how to perform genome-wide association studies using Glow.

 Glow implements a distributed version of the `Regenie <https://rgcgithub.github.io/regenie/>`_ method.
-Regenie's domain of applicability falls in analyzing exome or genome sequencing data with extreme case/control imbalances, rare variants and/or diverse populations.
+Regenie's domain of applicability falls in analyzing data with extreme case/control imbalances, rare variants and/or diverse populations.
-Therefore it is best suited to analyzing population-scale biobank data.
+Therefore it is best suited when working with population-scale biobank exome or genome sequencing data.

 .. tip::